A surgeon discussing Spinal Fusion Surgery options with a patient in Florida

 View all spine conditions and treatment options →

-1. Decompression: Bone spurs or discs pressing on nerves are removed
+1. Decompression: Bone spurs, disc material, or ligament pressing on nerves is removed to relieve pain before fusion

 Benefits of Spinal Fusion Surgery